anycable/docs.anycable.io/docs/use-cases/live-dashboards.md

 The `broker` preset gives subscribers catch-up on reconnect, which matters for dashboards where a missed update leaves stale numbers on screen.

+> Testing locally?
+Open the dashboard client (step 3) before publishing: a new
+> subscriber receives updates sent after it connects, and catch-up replays what it
+> missed on reconnect.

 ## 2. Publish updates

 Broadcast each update to the feed's stream.
 The producer can be a cron job, a